 An old Chinese proverb says, “A journey of a thousand miles begins with a single step.”
-We quickly dispensed with ours — a single mile — with just 1,090 left to Kansas City.
-Depending on our AAA Trip Tics™ we motored northwest on I-40, passed through Asheville and the scenic Pisgah National Forest and toward Charlotte listening to Cats In The Cradle on WAYS.
+So we quickly dispensed with ours — a single mile — with just 1,090 left to Kansas City.
+Then, depending on our AAA Trip Tics™, we motored northwest on I-40, passed through Asheville and the scenic Pisgah National Forest, and toward Charlotte, listening to Cats In The Cradle on WAYS.

-The twins were handling the long drive reasonably well but kept asking not, “If we were there yet,” but “Why we were moving again?”
+The twins were handling the long drive reasonably well but kept asking, not, “If we were there yet,” but “Why were we moving again?”
 You’re Having My Baby by Paul Anka played as we were leaving Illinois.
 Funny Face, I Love You by Donna Fargo, possibly the worst song of 1973, rang out as we headed due west into Missouri on I-70.
-We drove almost the width of the Show-Me State and, about 50 miles from our destination, tuned to WDAF, Kansas City where The Streak by Ray Stevens resonated once more.
-Finally, the skyline was in view, and soon Arrowhead stadium stood to our left-impressive.
-We were in big K. C.
+We drove almost the width of the Show-Me State and, about 50 miles from our destination, tuned to WDAF, Kansas City, where The Streak by Ray Stevens resonated once more.

-They were overactive and inattentive, said the teachers in the kindergarten nearby, where we enrolled them.
-Maybe the twins were just ahead of their time — an anterior to ADHD?
+They were overactive and inattentive, said the teachers in the kindergarten nearby where we enrolled them.
+So maybe the twins were just ahead of their time — an anterior to ADHD?

 My symptoms improved as the doctor I was seeing at Ft.
 Leavenworth, Kansas (45 minutes northwest), had me on a regiment of Atropine and treated me with compassion.
 The doctor thought I had something called Irritable Bowel Syndrome (IBS), then not commonly diagnosed, and had me experiment with different diets.
 He also suggested I see a gastroenterologist at Fitzsimons Army Medical Center in Denver.